 Wear Appropriate and Protective Gear

 Trail running shoes are designed to give you better grip on the uneven trails.
 Further, they are often made of more rugged materials to help protect you from rocks, sticks, or other items you may encounter on the trail.
-Wearing tall socks or gaiters will help keep debris from entering your socks, as well as protect you from branches, poisonous plants, and even insect bites (like ticks).
-Often, the shade of the trees and change in elevation may result in drastic temperature changes, so be sure to wear or pack layers that are easy to remove or put on.
+Wearing tall socks or gaiters will help keep debris from entering your socks.
+They can also help protect you from branches, poisonous plants, and even insect bites (like ticks).
+Often, the shade of the trees and change in elevation may result in drastic temperature variations, so be sure to wear or pack layers that are easy to remove or put on.
 Lastly, wear bright colors so you are highly visible to other runners, cyclists, or even hunters.

 Bring Plenty of Hydration and Nutrition